Executive Board - Corporate Governance

 It represents the Company in dealings with third parties.
 In accordance with Section 6 (1) of the bylaws, the Executive Board of the Company must consist of at least two people.
 The number of members is determined by the Supervisory Board.

-The Executive Board currently consists of four members who take overall responsibility for the management of the Company in accordance with uniform objectives.
+The Executive Board currently consists of three members who take overall responsibility for the management of the Company in accordance with uniform objectives.
 Besides the CEO, Armin Papperger who is also in charge of the Defence sector, Helmut P. Merch is responsible for Finance and Controlling.
 Peter Sebastian Krause is responsible for human resources.

 Executive Board members bear joint responsibility for company management.
 They are obliged to act in the best interests of the Company and in due consideration of stakeholder interests.
 Notwithstanding their overall responsibility, each Executive Board member acts on his own authority in the Executive Board division/corporate sector assigned to him in accordance with the schedule of responsibilities, yet must also ensure that sector and division interests are always subordinate to the overall interests of the Company.
 In accordance with Section 6 of the Company bylaws, the Executive Board is subject to rules of procedure which govern aspects including cooperation in the Executive Board.
 The Executive Board as a whole generally makes decisions at meetings which take place at least once a month.
 The CEO is responsible for coordinating all Executive Board divisions and corporate sectors of the Executive Board.
 He must work towards ensuring that the management of all Executive Board divisions and corporate sectors is geared consistently towards the targets established by means of Executive Board resolutions.